Ultra-composable management systems

 Roles & permissions

-In a professional organization people do things because it’s their job.
-Modeling this fundamental fact of organizational life proves to be the easiest and most powerful way to animate an enterprise’s entire management system.
+People do things in a professional organization because it’s their job.
+Modeling this fundamental fact of organizational life is how an Engaging OS system is animated.

-In Engaging OS all activity therefore flows from positions, such as Financial Manager or Registrar.
-These bundles of privileges are instantiated whenever a user assumes a role within an organizational body.
+All activity flows from positions, such as Financial Manager or Registrar.
+These bundles of tasks are instantiated whenever a user, like an adventurer donning a costume, assumes a role within an organizational body.

-A privilege consists, at minimum, of three elements:
+A task consists, at minimum, of three elements:

 • an action (e.g., “approve”)